Before a hearing is held

 Parties can agree to go to mediation at any time during the court process.
 An alternative to mediation may be an agreed judicial settlement conference (see below).

-At the first directions conference the judge will discuss with you and the other party whether mediation could resolve your dispute.
-If a referral is made, you must attend mediation or a further mediation, in good faith, before your case is heard.1
+At the first directions conference the judge will discuss with you and the other party whether mediation could fix your dispute.
+If mediation is directed, you must contact Mediation Services(external link) and attend mediation or a further mediation, in good faith, before your case is heard.1

-Information exchanged during mediation is confidential and cannot be disclosed to outside parties or other employment institutions, unless agreed by the parties.
+Information given during mediation is confidential and cannot be given or told to outside parties or other employment institutions, unless agreed by the parties.

-If you reach settlement at mediation the plaintiff may be asked to file a notice of discontinuance.
+If you reach settlement at mediation the plaintiff or applicant may be asked to file a notice of discontinuance.

 Find a notice of discontinuance form on our forms and fees page.